sjolin-shrimp/transaction-border-controller/docs/Rebuild.md

 # CoreProver Repository Layout for TBC Integration

-Here’s a comprehensive repository structure that integrates CoreProver into your existing TBC (Transaction Border Controller) Rust codebase:
+Here’s a comprehensive repository structure that integrates CoreProver into the existing TBC (Transaction Border Controller) Rust codebase:

 ```
 transaction-border-controller/